 Modern electric candles and LED replicas now exist, but the essence of the ritual remains rooted in care.
 The act matters more than the technology.

-Butter lamps remind us that light is not only functional.
+Buddhist butter lamps remind us that light is not only functional.
 It can be moral.
 Emotional.
 Spiritual.

 Related Posts